tant/tantrandev/README.md

 3. **Open** [http://localhost:3000](http://localhost:3000) to view the app.

 4. **Environment variables:**
-   - Sao chép file `.env.sample` thành `.env`:
+   - Copy `.env.sample` to `.env`:
      ```bash
      cp .env.sample .env
      ```
-   - Sau đó, mở file `.env` và nhập các giá trị phù hợp cho từng biến môi trường theo hướng dẫn trong file.
+   - Then open `.env` and fill in the appropriate values for each environment variable as guided in the sample file.

 5. **Deploy:**
    - Deploy instantly on [Vercel](https://vercel.com/new).